 TRANSDERMAL DRUG DELIVERY.
 ANTIVIRALS believes that its CYTOPORTER drug delivery engine may have the potential for transdermal delivery of selected substances.
 Placing an acidic, lipid-soluble form of the engine with an attached drug in contact with the surface of the skin results in the diffusion of the drug-engine through the lipid layers of the outer barrier of the skin (the extracellular matrix of the stratum corneum).
 Upon contact with the aqueous compartment underlying the stratum corneum, the drug-engine is drawn actively into this compartment through progressive ionization and solvation of the engine in the neutral conditions of this environment.
-This results in delivery of the attached drug into the body.
+This results in delivery of the attached drug into the underlying tissues, with subsequent distribution throughout the body.